-Income from profit participation and management fees charged to funds managed by the Group is recognised on the basis of the Group's entitlement to receive such income from restricted and unrestricted investment accounts as defined in the Mudaraba agreement (trust deed), except when the Group temporarily waives its entitlement.
+Income from profit participation and management fees charged to funds managed by the Group is recognised on the basis of the Group's entitlement to receive such income from off-balance-sheet assets under management and quasi equity as defined in the Mudaraba agreement (trust deed), except when the Group temporarily waives its entitlement.

-2. Profit on financing assets
+2. Profit on financing contracts